Le-Wi-Di/le-wi-di.github.io/index.md

-## Welcome to Learning with Disagreements 👎👍

-Welcome to the page of the task 11 @SemEval2023 on Learning with Disagreements (Le_Wi-DI), 2nd edition
+# Welcome to the page of the task 11 @SemEval2023 👍👍👍👍 #
+# on Learning with Disagreements 👎👍 Le-Wi-DI, 2nd edition #

-!!!
-Practice phase started!!!
-Go on our [Codalab page](https://codalab.lisn.upsaclay.fr/competitions/6146) to get the data and start to prepare your models!!
+# !!!
+Practice phase started!!! ##
+## Go on our [Codalab page](https://codalab.lisn.upsaclay.fr/competitions/6146) to get the data and start preparing your models!! ##

 ### Overview